opencasestudies/website-ocs-source/content/authors/shicks/_index.md

 +++

 [Stephanie](https://www.stephaniehicks.com/) is an Assistant Professor in the [Biostatistics Department](https://www.jhsph.edu/departments/biostatistics/index.html) at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu).
-She is also a faculty member in the [Johns Hopkins Data Science Lab](https://jhudatascience.org) and teaches [Advanced Data Science](https://jhu-advdatasci.github.io/2018/).
+She is also a faculty member of the [Johns Hopkins Data Science Lab](https://jhudatascience.org) and teaches [Advanced Data Science](https://jhu-advdatasci.github.io/2018/).
 She is also a co-host of [The Corresponding Author](https://twitter.com/CorrespondAuth) podcast discussing all things academic data science.